 How to Make an Indie Game Successful?

-Graphics As Auxiliary Element
+Graphics as an Auxiliary Element

 The first difference between indie games and big AAA titles is their simpler graphics.
 This does not mean that it is bad.
 It can be very beautiful and eye-catching.
 This means that it is not the main focus of an indie game, but rather an auxiliary visual component to help you better immerse players in storytelling.

-You don’t have to try to impress players with modern graphic features, you still will not be able to surpass the AAA games.
-Indies do not undertake to compete with AAA in terms of complex art, their essence is a non-standard presentation and a fresh idea.
+You don’t have to try to impress players with modern graphical features, you can’t beat AAA games anyway.
+Indies do not undertake to compete with AAA in terms of the complexity of art, their essence is in a non-standard presentation and a fresh idea.

 Unlimited Gameplay Options

-There are options that do just fine without it, for example, Game Dev Tycoon or any other simulator that relies not on history, but on addictive gameplay.
+There are options that do just fine without a storyline per se, for example, Game Dev Tycoon or any other simulator that relies not on history, but addictive gameplay.

 If AAA games have an average positive rating of 79%, then for indie games it can sometimes go up to 87%.
 At the same time, it is noted that the players are much more warm and sympathetic to indie games, realizing that they are not made by rich corporations, but by the same ordinary people, united and inflamed by a common idea.

-The best indie games always show some kind of innovation, be it a feature of the gameplay, graphics, storyline or game design.
+The best indie games always show some kind of innovation, be it a feature of the gameplay, graphics, storyline, or game design.
 For example, Castle Crashers arcade offers very simple hand-drawn graphics, but its gameplay is so addicting and unusual that players give it 96% positive feedback.

 Too low a price raises questions and doubts whether your product is another option of controversial quality, which is better not to pay attention to.

 Technological and Localization Availability

-The best indie games expand the available languages to 8 with the addition of Polish, Chinese, Spanish, Portuguese and Russian.
+The best indie games expand the available languages to 7 with the addition of Polish, Chinese, Spanish, and Portuguese.
 This allows you to potentially increase your reach from 1 billion players to 3-4 billion.
-Many English speakers will prefer to play the game in their native language if it is possible and are more likely to recommend it to friends.
+Many people will prefer to play the game in their native language if it is possible and are more likely to recommend it to friends.

 This does not mean that you need to go to an advertising agency and pay them crazy money, twice the cost of development.
-These can be social media campaigns with captivating trailers and artwork, press releases, intriguing ads, and themed events.
-Games accompanied by such promotional efforts become famous and anticipated even before the release.
+These can be social media campaigns with captivating trailers and art, press releases, intriguing ads, and themed events.
+Games accompanied by such promotional efforts become known and expected even before they are released.